Transcript

 (BEGIN VIDEO CLIP, "Wannabe")

-SPICE GIRLS (singing): Yo, I'll tell you what I want, what I really, really want.
-So tell me what you want what you really, really want.
+SPICE GIRLS (singing): Yo, I'll tell you what I want, what I

 I'll tell you what I want, what I really, really want.